ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 - `specimen_from_organism.organ`

 ### General best practices
-For best practices on dataset wrangling, please refer to the document [Wrangling best practices](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/wrangling_best_practices.html)
+For best practices on dataset wrangling, please refer to the document [Wrangling best practices](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Metadata_spreadsheet/wrangling_best_practices.html)

 ### Ontology curation

 For ontologised fields, wranglers need to assign an ontology term that best suits the text provided by the contributor.
-The ontologised fields must be present within the latest version of the HCAO and meet the graph restriction present in the schema.
-The [ontology filler tool](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/master/src/fill_ontologies.py) can help with this process, but should be reviewed once complete.
+You can use EBI's [Ontology Lookup Service](https://www.ebi.ac.uk/ols4/) (OLS).
+The ontologised fields must be present within the latest version of the HCAO or OLS4 and meet the graph restriction present in the schema.
+The [ontology filler script](https://github.com/ebi-ait/hca-ebi-wrangler-central/blob/master/src/fill_ontologies.py) can help with this process, but should be reviewed once complete.

-If a wrangler cannot find an accurate ontology term and believes a term should be added to the relevant ontology, they should follow the [Request ontology terms SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/request_ontology_terms.html).
+~~If a wrangler cannot find an accurate ontology term and believes a term should be added to the relevant ontology, they should follow the [Request ontology terms SOP](https://ebi-ait.github.io/hca-ebi-wrangler-central/SOPs/Update_schema_ontology/request_ontology_terms.html).~~_~~ _Is HCAO able to get new terms?_

 ### General metadata curation tips